raizen74/rust-todo/README.md

 Both Actix server crates depend on `auth-kernel`.
 When they are compiled as separate executables, each deployment can select the kernel implementation appropriate to that process.
 When both servers are compiled into the same `ingress` binary, they must be compiled with the **same `auth-kernel` feature**.

 This requirement prevents Cargo feature and dependency conflicts in the shared ingress dependency graph.
 The auth server's `auth-kernel` dependency is currently configured with `core-postgres`, and the to-do server's default `auth-core-postgres` feature forwards that same feature to the kernel.
 Consequently, the current ingress build uses the direct PostgreSQL-backed kernel path for both servers.
+But could be swapped by `http`.

 The matching configuration is: